Nso people: Religion

 Jujus, masked spirits, are an important part of Nso culture.
 (The word "Juju" can also refer to some type of magic.)
 Jujus come out on important occasions.
 Ngwerong and Ngiri (the prince's society) each have seven jujus, often seen passing by on the way to the death celebration of one of the society members.
 The passing by of a juju being led by its handlers and followed by children is quite the street performance.
 Other jujus include groups that dance to drums and xylophones.

 Another traditional organization is "Mfu", a warrior society.
 Each village has its own chapter with its own meeting house where the group gathers every eighth day (the traditional week).
 It is a place where men in the village can come to hear the latest news and where the village leaders can disseminate information or organize village work.
 Most Mfu houses are richly decorated with carved posts, both inside and outside.
 To enter the Mfu house, one must wear a hat and a cutlass, and one must bring a drinking cup to partake in the drinking of "Melu" (raffia palm wine).
 Each member of Mfu must take their turn supplying the group with palm wine.
 When a member has done an adequate job of "celebrating" Mfu, the drums will come out for dancing.

 Culture

 Nso shares a vast culture.
 This is usually exhibited during the cultural week festival "Ngam Ngonso".
 This festival brings together all the various aspects of tradition and culture shared not only the Nso people but amongst the other tribes around Nso.
 "Jujus" are seen on display from the palace to other quarters of Kimbo town.
 It is a good view for visitors and indigenes of Nso.

+Cultural practices and festivals

+The Nso people maintain their cultural heritage through traditional institutions, oral traditions, music, dance, masquerades, festivals and other forms of cultural expression.
+The Ngonnso Cultural Festival is one of the major cultural celebrations of the Nso people.
+The festival is named after Ngonnso, whom Nso oral traditions identify as the founder of the Nso dynasty.
+It provides an occasion for Nso people in Cameroon and the diaspora to gather and showcase aspects of their cultural heritage, including traditional dances, masquerades, music, arts and crafts.

+The festival originated as an annual cultural week in the 1950s and was formally recognised in 1976 under Fon Ngah Bifon II.
+It subsequently became known as the Ngonnso Cultural Festival and was organised as a celebration of Nso history, cultural identity and heritage.
+The festival has also served as a means of transmitting cultural knowledge between generations and bringing together Nso people from within Cameroon and the diaspora.